 The Wake Forest Baptist Medical Center employs an outstanding staff of American Board of Pathology-qualified forensic pathologists.
 There are three such professionals on the faculty, all of whom are assigned to the Pathology Department's Autopsy Service.
 As primarily academic pathologists, they are particularly qualified to train a forensic fellow.

 - Prior to joining the faculty in 1992, program director Dr. Donald Jason worked for 18 years as a full-time forensic pathologist; this portion of his career culminated in ten years spent as County Medical Examiner of Atlantic County, New Jersey (which includes Atlantic City), where he ran an office covering a county the size of Forsyth County.
-Dr. Jason is a member of the Board of Directors of the National Association of Medical Examiners.
+Dr. Jason is a member of the Fellow Academy of Forensic Sciences and the Board of Directors of the National Association of Medical Examiners.

 - Dr. Jerri L McLemore joined our faculty July 1, 2010.
 Prior the joining us, she served as Associate State Medical Examiner in Iowa from 2003-2010.
 Dr. McLemore is certified by the American Board of Pathology in Forensic Pathology and Anatomic and Clinical Pathology.

-Each forensic fellow handles 250 to 300 medicolegal autopsies in his or her year of training, and will experience on-scene investigations, including examination of the body before it has been disturbed.
-The Medical Center has a remarkably rich variety of cases referred from about 30 of the 100 counties of North Carolina.
-The office autopsy caseload includes about 15% homicides, 10% suicides, 30% accidents and 1% undetermined manner.
+Each forensic fellow handles 200 to 250 medicolegal autopsies in his or her year of training, and will experience on-scene investigations, including examination of the body before it has been disturbed.
+The Medical Center has a remarkably rich variety of cases referred from about 32 of the 100 counties of North Carolina.
+The office autopsy caseload includes about 10% homicides, 11% suicides, 49% accidents and 5% undetermined manner.
 The remaining 44% are ruled to be of natural causes.

-In addition to training in the autopsy suite, the forensic fellow will receive instruction in the various branches of criminalistic and toxicology either at the NC State Bureau of Investigation, and the NC Office of Chief Medical Examineror the Virginia Institute of Forensic Science and Medicine.
-The fellow will also train in forensic anthropology, odontology, molecular biology, and clinical evaluation of child abuse.
+In addition to training in the autopsy suite, the forensic fellow will receive instruction in the various branches of anthropology and odontology either at the NC Office of Chief Medical Examiner or the Virginia Institute of Forensic Science and Medicine.
+The fellow will also train in forensic, molecular biology, and clinical evaluation of child abuse.

-The forensic fellow will attend regular weekly conferences in which recent cases are reviewed; in-hospital deaths that are medical examiner cases are presented at pediatric, and cardiothoracic surgical mortality conferences.
+The forensic fellow will attend regular weekly conferences in which recent cases are reviewed; in-hospital deaths that are medical examiner cases are presented at the pediatric mortality conference.
 In addition, he or she will present a lecture at the annual medicolegal death investigation seminar, attended by local medical examiners, law enforcement personnel, prosecutors, and defense attorneys.

 Winston-Salem, founded in 1766, began as a religious community of Moravians who emigrated from Europe.
 Their traditions are strong in the present industrial community and are particularly reflected in the considerable emphasis on the arts in community life.
 The city proper has 150,000 people; the county 265,000.
 There are four institutions of higher learning (Wake Forest University, Salem College, Winston-Salem State University and North Carolina School of the Arts), a symphony orchestra, opera and theater companies, and numerous art galleries.
 The area offers a variety of outdoor sporting activities, including golf, bicycling, fishing, hiking, and skiing, and Wake Forest University provides major college sports events of all types.
 Housing is available near the medical school, and the cost of living in the area is relatively low.